apache/drill/_docs/connect-a-data-source/050-workspaces.md

 You can define one or more workspaces in a [storage plugin configuration]({{site.baseurl}}/docs/plugin-configuration-basics/).
 The workspace defines the location of files in subdirectories of a local or distributed file system.
 Drill searches the workspace to locate data when you run a query.
 A hidden default workspace, `dfs.default`, points to the root of the file system.

-The following DFS storage plugin configuration shows some examples of defined workspaces:
+The following `dfs` storage plugin configuration shows some examples of defined workspaces:

        {
          "type": "file",